Haseeb7689/Internship/README.md

 Project Title: Dashboard
-Its a simple dashboard.
+What it does: Its a simple dashboard.
 Just front end no backend.
-HTML and CSS
+Tech used: HTML and CSS
+How to run: